We are open to the public and for the summer season as of Monday, June 1.

 - All guests are advised to apply sunscreen before leaving the house, and do not share sunscreen with anyone outside of your home.

 - Limited food option availability is anticipated around the lake.
-The West Shore Café and Tahoe Fusion are serving takeout food options and we encourage you to visit their websites for more information on their schedule and offerings.
+The West Shore Café is serving takeout food options and we encourage you to visit their website for more information on their schedule and offerings.

 - Marina guests are encouraged to park at Homewood Mountain Resort parking lot #6, the south side of the lodge.
 Homewood is located at 5145 West Lake Blvd., directly across the street from the Marina.